MapsPeople/docs/collections/_web/v4/upgrade_guide.md

 Both SDK version 3 and 4 supports addding a Floor Selector to the map.
 When using Google Maps as map provider, the method of working with the Floor Selector is unchanged, except that the `GoogleMap` object is now created by the SDK, and is retrieved using the `getMap()` method.
 See initialization for more information.

-For MapBox the specification of controllers is a bit different than for Google.
-For Google, the controller setup takes a `div` where MapBox takes an object containing functions returning the `div`.
+For MapBox the specification of controls is a bit different than for Google.
+For Google, the control setup takes a `div` where MapBox takes an object containing functions returning the `div`.

 ### V3